- How do you get them?

 4) Don't remove the skin over a broken blister.
 It protects the raw new skin underneath and allows it to grow.

 5) Apply some sort of antibiotic cream or ointment.
-The application of Neosporin or triple antibiotic gel will kill off infecting bacteria after two applications and hasten the healing process.
+The application of Neosporin or triple antibiotic gel will kill off infecting bacteria after two uses and hasten the healing process.

 6) Pay attention to signs of infection, such as white or yellow fluid, red streaks, or red and warm skin surrounding the blister site.